h3athen/syslog-ebpf/README.md

 Check the `Makefile`. `make` command will build and run the binary.

 ## What is Syslog
-syslog logs all the syscalls called by the running processes in a system by writing into a `CSV file`.<br>
+syslog logs all the syscalls called by the running processes in a system and writes into a `CSV file`.<br>

 Output Format:
 ```